UstadMobile/UstadMobile/PULLREQUEST-CHECKLIST.md

 var fieldsVisible = false
 ```

 * Ensure that logic and display are not mixed.
-Business logic should be in the ViewModel, and the view
+Business logic should be in the ViewModel and/or domain UseCase, and the view
 should display it.
 The ViewModel should tell the view what to display, and receive events

+* Commented out code is not acceptable.
+Git is used to track revisions.
+Unused code must be deleted.

+* If adding any third-party assets via any system other than Gradle dependencies you must check to ensure it is available under a compatible open license.
+If the license is not contained in the file itself, you must place a text file in the same directory in the source code with a link to its original URL and the license under which it is used.

+* If new strings are added you must screenshot the string as it is used within the app and save the screenshot into translate-screenshots where the filename must be ```string_name.png``` (string_name as per name of the string in the XML file).

+#### Automated tests

+* If the same text is clicked twice (or more) in a row (e.g. clicking done twice), then you must use a check/wait condition to ensure that the screen has changed following the first click.
+This avoids accidentally clicking twice on the same button.

+* The test must not depend on any external websites or services which, if they fail, would cause the test to (incorrectly) fail.

 ### Testing

 * Ensure all screens have unit tests and end-to-end tests.
-All tests should run to completion and pass.
+All tests must run to completion and pass.

 * Ensure that the test assertion validates what is being tested.
 E.g. if a particular result is
 expected, do not just use assertNotNull.
 Check the actual result.